 - Ads for infused products must state ‘for adult use only’

-Much of the confusion over digital advertising of cannabis has come from Facebook and Google – both reject Cannabis advertising (Facebook, Instagram, Google Ads/SEM, GDN, YouTube, DV360, and others).
-Without these low-funnel platforms available, it’s important to understand where you can advertise and how to diversify your marketing.
-Below are some platforms/strategies that Cannabis advertisers can access at this time with MLive:
+The two largest players in the industry, Google and Facebook, reject Cannabis advertising across all of their platforms (Facebook, Instagram, Google Ads/SEM, GDN, YouTube, DV360, and others).
+Without being able to access these platforms, it’s extremely important to have an understanding on where you can advertise and how to diversify your marketing.
+Below are a few platforms and strategies that MLive/Advance can provide our Cannabis partners:

 - Contextual targeting – serve ads to users who are engaging (and have engaged) in Cannabis content (able to exclude Cannabis criminal content)